aalissy/First-Homework/README.md

 # Code Refactor Starter Code
 ## Description
-For this project, I was tasked with updating both the html and css code of a website that follows accessibility standards.
+For this project, I was tasked with updating both the Html and CSS code of a website that follows accessibility standards.
 This makes it optimized for google searches and keeps the code consolidated and organized.

 ## User Story
 AS A marketing agency